How to Know What Pressure Your Pipe Setup Is Actually Running At

 What pressure is your pipe system running at?
 If you don't know then I can pretty much guarantee it will be a lot less than you think.
 With the exception of high pressure jet wash systems and ultra fine filtration of less than 5 microns (0.005mm) or so, there are very few systems that operate above 3 or 4 bar pressure.
 So, how do you know what pressure your system is operating at?
 The simple option is to fit a pressure gauge; but in the absence of this, or if you are in the planning stage to a new system, the following may help.

-Before describing the ways to measure pressure you should be aware that there are two types of pressure in a system, both which need to be understood and factored in:
+Before describing the ways to measure pressure, you should be aware that there are two types of pressure in a system, both of which need to be understood and factored in:

 The first of these is STATIC PRESSURE - The static pressure (sometimes also called the closed valve pressure) is the pressure of a system when nothing is flowing through it.
 Imagine you have a header tank supplying your plastic pipe and all the valves in the system are shut, or a pump that is running with, once again, all the vales shut off.